Learn how you can calculate the cost of a trip to New Zealand including flights, accommodation, car rental, and food.

-If you are travelling alone, it would not hurt to enquire about the cost of a trip to New Zealand at a travel agency.
+If you are traveling alone, it would not hurt to enquire about the cost of a trip to New Zealand at a travel agency.
 If you can book anything cheaper than the travel agent, look whether the travel agent can book part of the trip and you the other.

-Unfortunately, solo travellers are not well-catered for in the tourism industry, so you must try to find ways to save money either by going your own way or partially using the help of a travel agent.
+Unfortunately, solo travelers are not well-catered for in the tourism industry, so you must try to find ways to save money either by going your own way or partially using the help of a travel agent.

-For example, on one occasion when I was not able to book flights from mainland United States to Hawaii, I made use of the services of a travel agent in the US to book the flights, since no travel agent in the country where I lived back then was willing to book such flights for me.
+For example, on one occasion when I was not able to book flights from mainland US to Hawaii, I made use of the services of a travel agent in the US to book the flights, since no travel agent in the country where I lived back then was willing to book such flights for me.